Skip to content

 Flossy Treats (Outside of Belfast but available for delivery)

-Based outside of Belfast but offering delivery and treats worth a trek is Flossy Treats.
-They have an entire Halloween range including chocolate slabs, jellies, and mystery boxes.
-Check out their website for all their interesting sweets or if you are in Ballymena you can drop by for a visit.
+Based outside of Belfast, Flossy Treats offers delivery and treats worth a trek.
+They have an entire Halloween range, including chocolate slabs, jellies, and mystery boxes.
+Check out their website for all their exciting sweets, or if you are in Ballymena, you can visit.

 Best Sweet Shops in Belfast for Halloween Treats